Go / No-Go supplier decision planning before china factory visit

 Manageable risk = CONDITIONAL

-Final Output: Not Discussion, But Decision
+Final Output: Decision, Not Discussion

 Each supplier must end with a clear result: